eltiffster/DHSI2016ArduinoModule/DHSI2016ArduinoNotes.md

 Now that we have the LED blinking, let’s add a button as a digital input sensor to control when it turns on or off.

 * For this exercise, we are going to connect the power source to two of the columns on the breadboard.
 Connect the 5V pin to the (+) column and the GND pin to the (-) column.
-It doesn't matter which side of breadboard you use — just make sure the (+) and (-) column you connect are on the same side.
+(Make sure the (+) and (-) column you connect are on the same side.)
 Now any sensor or actuator you connect to (+) on the breadboard will be connected to 5V and any sensor or actuator you connect to (-) on the breadboard will be connected to GND.
-  * For more on the breadboard, see here: <http://www.instructables.com/id/Breadboard-How-To/>
+* For more on the breadboard, see here: http://www.instructables.com/id/Breadboard-How-To/
 * Insert the button across the middle bridge on the breadboard.
 Hook up the bottom left leg of the button to 5V on the Arduino.
 Hook up the top right leg of the button to digital pin 2.
 Add the 10k Ohm resistor (brown-black-orange) with one leg along the same path as the bottom right leg of the button, and then connect the other leg of the resistor to GND.

 ![](DHSIArduinoImages/Image2ButtonFritzing.png)